HexHive/OSTEP-slides/13-segmentation.md

 . . .

-* Simple implementation: bump a pointer or decrement it
+* Straight-forward implementation: bump a pointer or decrement it
     * Note: deallocations must be in reverse order
     * Advantage: no fragmentation, no metadata